 Each sample submitted to PHL must be accompanied by a requisition form that includes the patient's name, date of birth, sample source, and date and time of collection.
-The forms must be filled out in an online order entry system called Electronic Test Ordering and Reporting (ETOR).
-After completing the form in ETOR you must print out the form to include with the sample.
+The forms must

 To create requisition forms using the ETOR system, users must create an ETOR account and take a short training to learn how to use it.
 Your LHJ will provide information about how to access the training.
 There are two methods for creating requisition forms through ETOR, individually and batch creation.
-See Appendix IV for additional information on creating requisitions forms through ETOR.
+See Appendix V for additional information on creating requisitions forms through ETOR.